Lemonn/JSON2Go/Readme.md

 **Important, it's required to unnest your generated structs first, before using the type adjustment!**

 Json2Go can determine the best type of set of input values using Typeadjusters.
-It comes with some built-in ones (time.Time and UUID) and could also be extended with custom ones.
+It comes with some built-in ones [Build-in TypeCheckers](#build-in-typecheckers) and could also be extended with custom ones.

 To use the type adjustment, first, create a slice of Typeadjusters.
 The order determines the priority, should more than one create a match.